-As was explained in statement on the OASPA blog in October 2013 (https://oaspa.org/oaspas-second-statement-following-the-article-in-science-entitled-whos-afraid-of-peer-review/), OASPA’s Membership Committee made the decision to place SAGE Publication’s membership under review as a result of concerns that were raised regarding the peer review policies of one of its journals.
-These concerns were raised as part of an investigation that was carried out by OASPA’s Membership Committee in response to an article published inScience (http://www.sciencemag.org/content/342/6154/60.full), which also resulted in the termination of two other publishers’ membership of OASPA.
+As was explained in statement on the OASPA blog in October 2013 (http://oaspa.org/oaspas-second-statement-following-the-article-in-science-entitled-whos-afraid-of-peer-review/), OASPA’s Membership Committee made the decision to place SAGE Publication’s membership under review as a result of concerns that were raised regarding the peer review policies of one of its journals.
+These concerns were raised as part of an investigation that was carried out by OASPA’s Membership Committee in response to an article published inScience (http://www.sciencemag.org/content/342/6154/60.full), which also resulted in the termination of two other ’ membership of OASPA.

 Given the fact that the editorial process for this journal (Journal of International Medical Research) was unique and handled differently to other SAGE titles, coupled with SAGE’s willingness to share information and work with OASPA to make improvements to its procedures, SAGE’s membership of OASPA was placed under review for 6 months with the hope that at the end of this period the processes would have been strengthened sufficiently to fulfil OASPA membership criteria.